awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-getting-started-step3.md

 1. If this is your first time using a private workforce, in the **Email addresses** field, enter up to 100 email addresses\.
 The addresses must be separated by a comma\.
 You should include your own email address so that you are part of the workforce and can see data object labeling tasks\.

 1. In the **Organization name** field, enter the name of your organization\.
 This information is used to customize the email sent to invite a person to your private workforce\.
+You can change the organization name after the user pool is created through the console\.

 1. In the **Contact email** field enter an email address that members of the workforce use to report problems with the task\.